-- Utilize the components of Collaborative Problem Solving6 or a similar framework to continually provide instruction and skill-building/training related to the student's demonstrated lagging skills7. - Take proactive/preventative steps to reduce antecedent events and triggers within the school environment. - Be proactive in planning for known behavioral escalations (e.g., self-harm, spitting, scratching, biting, eloping, failure to maintain physical distance).
+- Utilize the components of Collaborative Problem Solving or a similar framework to continually provide instruction and skill-building/training related to the student's demonstrated lagging skills. - Take proactive/preventative steps to reduce antecedent events and triggers within the school environment. - Be proactive in planning for known behavioral escalations (e.g., self-harm, spitting, scratching, biting, eloping, failure to maintain physical distance).
 Adjust antecedents where possible to minimize student and staff dysregulation.
-Recognize that there could be new and different antecedents and setting events with the additional requirements and expectations for the 2020-21 school year. - Establish a proactive plan for daily routines designed to build self-regulation skills; self-regulation skill-building sessions can be short (5-10 minutes), and should take place at times when the student is regulated and/or is not demonstrating challenging behaviors. - Ensure all staff are trained to support de-escalation, provide lagging skill instruction, and implement alternatives to restraint and seclusion. - Ensure that staff are trained in effective, evidence-based methods for developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues. - Plan for the impact of behavior mitigation strategies on public health and safety requirements. - Ensure that spaces that are unexpectedly used to deescalate behaviors are appropriately cleaned and sanitized after use before the introduction of other stable cohorts to that space.
+Recognize that there could be new and different antecedents and setting events with the additional requirements and expectations for the 2020-21 school year. - Establish a proactive plan for daily routines designed to build self-regulation skills; self-regulation skill-building sessions can be short (5-10 minutes), and should take place at times when the student is regulated and/or is not demonstrating challenging behaviors.